-The mission of Archway Classical Academy (ACA) is to cultivate the minds and hearts of students through the pursuit of Truth, Goodness, and Beauty.
+The mission of Archway Classical Academy North Phoenix is to cultivate the minds and hearts of students through the pursuit of truth, goodness, and beauty.

 Students completing the ACA course of study will be well established on the path to developing scholarly habits and noble virtues.
-They have received a comprehensive foundation in language through stories, poetry, a foreign language, and music; in thought and expression through grammar, composition, mathematics, and visual art; and in knowledge of the world around them through science and history.
+They will receive a comprehensive foundation in language through stories, poetry, a foreign language, and music; in thought and expression through grammar, composition, mathematics, and visual art; and in knowledge of the world around them through science and history.
+This course of study comprises the first steps along a rich and fulfilling academic journey that includes study at a Great Hearts Preparatory Academy ("GHPA").
 As a graduate of a GHPA the student is prepared for every career, every course of advanced or specialized study, and every kind of leisure.
 In short, The GHPA graduate is ready to live the lifetime of learning that is possible for a human being.